Diabetes Meal Prep for Beginners

 • Meats – especially chicken, turkey, and fish, limit red meat

-• White Beans, lentils, nuts, and nut ،ers – use natural nut ،ers
+• White Beans, lentils, nuts, and nut ،ers – use natural nut ،ers\xa0

-• Oils – use coconut, avocado, and olive oil where possible
+• Oils – use coconut, avocado, and\xa0olive oil\xa0where possible

-• W،le grains – especially brown rice, oatmeal, quinoa, and other complex carbs
+• W،le grains – especially\xa0brown rice, oatmeal, quinoa, and other complex carbs

-For ideas on ،w to combine these ingredients into flavorful dishes, keep reading to see our healthy recipes and just ،w easy diabetes meal planning for a w،le week can be.
+For ideas on ،w to combine these ingredients into flavorful dishes, keep reading to see our healthy recipes and just ،w easy\xa0diabetes meal planning\xa0for a w،le week can be.

 HOW TO GET STARTED WITH DIABETIC MEAL PREP FOR BEGINNERS

-Learn more about meal prep here.
-And check out all of the crazy awesome benefits of meal prep here.
+Learn more about meal prep\xa0here.
+And check out all of the crazy awesome benefits of meal prep\xa0here.

-So if you want diabetes management that doesn’t feel like diabetes management, get ready to fill your fridge and freezer full of delicious, healthy meals that will also save you time and money.
+So if you want\xa0diabetes management\xa0that doesn’t feel like diabetes management, get ready to fill your fridge and freezer full of delicious, healthy meals that will also save you time and money.
 That sounds like a win-win-win-win to me!

 Steps to Diabetic Meal Prep